 This course examines data structures and algorithms basics using python.
-The Topics to be covered (tentatively) include: an introduction to programming and problem solving in Python with basic concepts such as conditionals, loops, functions, lists, strings and tuples; Time and space analysis of algorithms; Linear Data structures like array, linked list, stack, queue; Non- linear Data structures like graph and tree; Sorting; Searching and Hashing.
+The Topics to be covered Detailed Syllabus for Bachelor of Computer Application (Session: 2022-23)

+(tentatively) include: an introduction to programming and problem solving in Python with basic concepts such as conditionals, loops, functions, lists, strings and tuples; Time and space analysis of algorithms; Linear Data structures like array, linked list, stack, queue; Non- linear Data structures like graph and tree; Sorting; Searching and Hashing.